chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 - Script creates figures for both urban and rural model results.
 - Directories for figures should be created prior to running script.

-Individual figures can alternatively be created by running the appropriate code found in each of the `Figures_*` directories.
+**Note:** Individual figures can alternatively be created by running the appropriate code found in each of the `Figures_*` directories.

-**Note:** Figures for supplementary analyses where we include superettes in the low-access indicator are produced separately as described in Step 4.
+Figures for supplementary analyses where we include superettes in the low-access indicator are produced separately as described in Step 4.

-**Tables:** Generate tables using scripts within `Tables_*` directories, creating `.csv` and `.tex` files based on outputs from Steps 1-3.
+**Tables:** Generate tables using scripts within `Tables_*` directories, which create `.csv` or `.tex` files based on outputs from Steps 1-3.

 ### Supplementary Analyses with Superettes